LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/10/README.md

 repository:
 https://github.com/LLNL/RAJA/blob/develop/examples/tut_matrix-multiply.cpp

-When you have finished making your changes, compile and run the code:
+When you have finished making your changes, uncomment the COMPILE define on line 7;
+then compile and run the code:

 ```
 $ make ten